khenjy-cave/supply-demand/REVIEWS.md

 > Strong encouragement or interest, with room for improvement or future impact.

-- [4/5] "Supportive comment that suggests practical value." — Name (Affiliation)
+- [4/5] "Love the pixel art and mystery.
+The level design could be more intuitive, but it’s a beautiful ride." — Imelda Cruz (RetroGamer Digest)
-- [4/5] "Genuine praise, slightly short of full endorsement." — Name
+- [4/5] "An ambitious game with soul.
+Excited to see how it evolves post-launch." — Raymon Leo (GameJolt Explorer)

 ---